It has been a long journey from Saddleworth Rangers where George Ford was first involved in rugby at the age of four.

 George was also the only person involved in a team sport to be among a shortlist of ten for the 2009 BBC Young Sports Personality of the Year award.
 He made his England Saxons debut against Ireland Wolfhounds at Galway in January 2013 and played against Scotland A at Newcastle the following week.

-He contributed 13 points on his first start against Samoa that Twickenham that November and launched the exquisite cross-kick that created a try for Mike Brown with Anthony Watson the link man.
+He contributed 13 points on his first start against Samoa at Twickenham that November and launched the exquisite cross-kick that created a try for Mike Brown with Anthony Watson the link man.
 A week later, he landed six of his eight place kicks against Australia, worth another 16 points.

 2014 W(R), It(R), NZ(R), SA(R), Sam, A 2015 W, It, I, S, F, F, I World Cup - Fj, W(R), A(R), U 2016 S, It, I, W, F, W, A(1R,2,3), SA, Fj, Arg, A 2017 F, W, It, S, I, Arg (1,2), Arg, A, Sam 2018 It, W, S, F, I(R), SA (1,2), SA (R), NZ (R), JPN, A (R)